-Understanding the Terminology: Nutrition Coach vs Nutritionist vs Health Coach vs Dietitian
+Understanding the Terminology: Nutrition Coach vs Nutritionist vs Health Coach vs Dietician

-All of these seemingly interchangeable names can make the already difficult task of eating better even more confusing.
-It becomes even more muddled when you realize that some common terms don’t even have firm definitions.
+All of these seemingly interchangeable names can make the already difficult task of making dietary changes even more confusing.
+It becomes still more muddled when you realize that some common terms don’t even have firm definitions!
 Luckily, there are some clear-cut distinctions that can help you understand the different nutrition experts available and who is best for you.
 Here’s a rundown on each type:

 Nutritionist or Nutrition Coach